antonrodin/modal-vanilla-js/README.md

 # Modal with Vanilla JavaScript

+This is a old modal code, the master branch have some new one.
 About ten lines of code, without any shit added.
 Also bootstrap3 branch it the same, but with Bootstrap CSS.

 ```javascript